The Many Faces of Identity Theft

 According to the Federal Trade Commission, the average victim of identity theft is unaware of the problem for 12 months.
 This could be a problem since almost a third of college students fail to reconcile their bank accounts or credit card accounts on a regular basis, so they don’t catch signs of fraud until it’s too late.

-College students and recent graduates can also avoid becoming victimized by becoming proactive - know what’s out there, and what to avoid.
+You can also avoid becoming victimized by becoming proactive - know what’s out there, and what to avoid.

-Criminals have been taking advantage of increasing unemployment rates by tricking desperate recent college graduates heavily engaged in the job search.
+Criminals have been taking advantage of increasing unemployment rates by tricking desperate jobseekers heavily engaged in the job search.
 Often, fake job listings and “work-at-home” scams end with the job seeker being asked to provide a Social Security Number.
 Best rule of thumb?
 Learn how to spot a job scam, and never provide any personal identification information (outside of your resume) until signing a contract, or new-hire forms for the HR department.

 New Generation of ID Thieves

 There has been an increase in criminals, without a criminal history, who have begun to explore identity theft for the “quick money” to be made with identity theft.
 This new batch of ID thieves take advantage of “low tech” methods, such as stealing credit card numbers, dumpster diving, making phone calls, or phishing for credit card numbers.
 This also includes placing ads in auctions, and Craigslist for phantom "for sale" products to get either credit card numbers or cash.
 Be proactive by shredding all account documentation, and always remain cautious with any information you give out over the phone, Internet or email.
 It is also a good idea to not click on any suspicious links, even if the email supposedly comes from a known contact.

 Many desperate identity thieves have turned to “all-in-the-family” cases, as well as usage of numbers belonging to close friends, roommates and co-workers.
 Once again it is essential to regularly check your credit record.